-If you have questions in mind about TMJ, talk to our doctors and team of healthcare providers today at Koala Center for Sleep & TMJ Disorders about TMJ.
+If you have questions in mind about TMJ, talk to our doctors and team of healthcare providers today at Koala® Center For Sleep & TMJ Disorders about TMJ.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington, IL, Peoria – Dunlap, IL, Mishawaka, IN, Kansas City, MO, El Paso, TX and Wausau, WI.

 The temporomandibular joint (TMJ) is an intricate joint with many complexes, and interworking parts.
 Connecting the jawbone (mandible) to the base of the skull, the TMJ enables the jaw’s hinge-like motion that allows us to speak, eat, drink and sing.
 Many people are not aware that they are experiencing TMJ-related symptoms, which include a popping or clicking sound, a grating sensation when moving the jaw, or pain in the jaw or its joint.
 These symptoms are directly associated with TMJ disorder, which can progressively worsen if left untreated.

 – Locked Jaw

 – Jaw Pain

 TMJ disorders cause a variety of common symptoms that can be easily confused with other conditions due to their similar nature.
 The following conditions may be mistaken for TMJ: